MaritaIfemeni/Fullstack_Shopping_App/README.md

   2. Prerequisites
       - .NET SDK V 7
       - Visual Studio, Visual Studio Code or somtehing like that
+      - Refer to each project's .csproj file for dependencies
       - PostreSQL Server or another supported database
   3. Configure the connection string in the appsettings.json file:
       ```